 Lucia (Madrid, 1989) studied Architecture at ETSAM/Universidad Politécnica de Madrid (Spain), Technische Universität Berlin (Germany) and Bezalel Academy of Art and Design in Jerusalem (Israel), where she also received training in digital design.

 Lucia combines professional, academic and research activities.
-She has been a guest lecturer at ETSA-Madrid, Universidad Camilo José Cela and MAO Ljubljana, among others.
-Her research is being published in critical magazines such as Bartlett’s Lobby and Cuarto Magazine and has been awarded across disciplines, including the Future Architecture Platform Award for Return to Zion and the Roca Madrid Gallery Award to her portfolio, while being a finalist at the European Youth Award for the digital project Find me a home.
+She has been a guest lecturer at University of Illinois at Chicago, DIA Foundation in Dessau, ETSA-Madrid, Universidad Camilo José Cela and MAO Ljubljana, among others.
+Her research is published in critical magazines such as Bartlett’s Lobby and Cuarto Magazine and has been awarded across disciplines, including the Future Architecture Platform Award for Return to Zion and the Roca Madrid Gallery Award to her portfolio, while being a finalist at the European Youth Award for the digital project Find me a home.

 2017-2018 Google Developer Challenge Scholarship.